apiad/service-bot/faq.md

 # What countries do you support?

 We support all English-speaking countries.
 Countries where the main language is not English are not supported.

+# Do you offer discounts?

+We offer huge discounts for PhD students.
+They are already so deep into self-loathing that they can use our service for almost zero cost: we provide up to 90% discount if your dissertation has been rejected more than 3 times by the academic committee.